to the Muppet Central Forum!

 And something else I noticed as well was something I found on YouTube while cruising for old SS clips.
 It's a real, honest to goodness SS clip (a recent one) used I believe as recently as this season.
 At least the Cookie Monster it cuts to is from this season (or last season).

 Anyway this clip has been in circulation for quite a while and I'm surprised that it hasn't been pulled.
 Something caught by accident on camera, and it's rather obvious if you watch the clip a couple times.
-Anyway, if you like,
+Anyway, if you like, check it out.

 As a final thought...what would Frank Oz think if they tried to turn one of his most beloved and famous characters into "Veggie Monster"?